ome/omero-documentation/server/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Once you have the base server running, you may want to try enabling some
-of the advanced features such as `FS <fs>`_ or `LDAP <install-ldap>`_.
+of the advanced features such as :ref:`rst_fs` or :ref:`rst_ldap`.
 If you have ***Flex data***, you may want to watch `the HCS
 configuration
 screencast <http://cvs.openmicroscopy.org.uk/snapshots/movies/omero-4-1/mov/FlexPreview4.1-configuration.mov>`_.
 See the `Feature list </site/products/feature-list>`_ for more advanced
-features you may want to use, and `Advanced
-configuration <advanced-configuration>`_ on how to get the most out of
+features you may want to use, and :ref:`rst_advanced-configuration` on how to get the most out of
 your server.

 Update Notification
 ~~~~~~~~~~~~~~~~~~~

 Your OMERO.server installation will check for updates each time it is started from the *Open Microscopy Environment* update server.
-If you wish to disable this functionality you should do so now as outlined on the :wiki: `UpgradeCheck` page.
+If you wish to disable this functionality you should do so now as outlined on the :wiki:`UpgradeCheck` page.

 Troubleshooting
 ~~~~~~~~~~~~~~~

 My OMERO install doesn't work!
 What do I do now!?!
-Examine the
-`Troubleshooting <troubleshooting>`_ page and if all else fails post a
+Examine the `Troubleshooting <troubleshooting>`_ page and if all else fails post a
-message to our ``ome-users`` mailing list discussed on the
+message to our ``ome-users`` mailing list discussed on the OmeroCommunity page.
-OmeroCommunity page.

 OMERO Diagnostics
 ~~~~~~~~~~~~~~~~~

 If you want help with your server installation, please include the output of the diagnostics command:

 ::